 - Diphenhydramine antihistamine/allergy medicine (Benadryl)

 - If your camper should NOT be given any of the over-the-counter medications listed above for any reason, please note this on the Health History Form.

 Have questions or concerns?
 Please contact us prior to camp registration to discuss your camper’s requirements.

 - Sleeping bag or 2 sheets and a blanket for twin mattress

 - Towels-2 (one for bathing and one for swimming), wash cloths, and toiletry articles (toothbrush, toothpaste, soap, shampoo, deodorant, etc.)

 - Clothes for the week (comfortable casual clothes for warm weather – no dress clothes are needed) including long pants and a lightweight jacket for cool evenings/mornings.

-- Two pair of comfortable shoes or sneakers, one of which should be able to get wet and should hold the heels of the feet well (not flip-flops).
-Remember, closed toe shoes are required for riflery and to play gua-gua!
+- Shoes: Two pair of comfortable shoes or sneakers, one of which should be able to get wet and should hold the heels of the feet well (not flip-flops).
+Remember, closed toe shoes (like sneakers) are required for riflery and to play gau-gau!

-- Swim trunks for boys or one-piece or tankini swim suit for girls (any swimsuit that does not meet to cover the stomach must be worn with a dark colored t-shirt over it that completely covers the bathing suit and torso), flip-flops, sunscreen, and a plastic bag for wet items going home.
+- Swimwear: Swim trunks or swimsuit; Any swimsuit that does not meet to cover the stomach must be worn with a dark colored t-shirt over it that completely covers the swimsuit and torso.

 DO NOT BRING